Archive for the ‘ Why I’m Right ’ Category

 Down the rabbit hole

-Posted on July 25th, 2012 Be the first to comment
+Posted on July 25th, 2012 Comments Off on Down the rabbit hole

 Remember yesterday when I was talking about the seeming unwillingness of the government to curb violence?
 I’m sure I’m not the only one to notice this, but the only conclusions that people are drawing are that Harper and his cadre are doing this either through sheer incompetence or some level of meat-headed obstinance that simply won’t allow them to do anything else.